Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Introduction

-To overcome these limitations, we develop an \textit{ab initio} model to quantitatively predict the microscopic response of a thin narrow superconducting wire to external perturbation.
-To do so, we employ recent advances in \textit{ab initio} materials modeling within the framework of Density Functional Perturbation Theory (DFPT) that have made it possible to accurately calculate the full-bandwidth electron-phonon coupling for a wide range of conventional superconductors \cite{Lucrezi2024, lee2023electron}.
-The result is a model that can predict nonequilibrium quasiparticle and phonon dynamics in a conventional superconductor, which is of interest for developing and studying superconducting detectors \cite{vodolazov_single-photon_2017, allmaras2020modeling}, microwave resonators \cite{budoyo2016effects}, and quasiparticle poisoning of qubits \cite{PhysRevLett.132.017001, PhysRevLett.133.060602}.
-In this work, we apply this model to describe a film irradiated by optical photons and describe the photon-detection mechanism of SNSPDs.
-We then predict the wavelength sensitivity of an SNSPD by determining the detection current $I_{\mathrm{det}}$, defined as the current at which the internal detection efficiency of an SNSPD saturates for a given photon wavelength and device temperature, and compare our results to experimental data.
-We focus on niobium nitride ($\mathrm{NbN}$) due to its relevance as a material for SNSPD fabrication; however, the methods outlined here are suitable to describe any conventional isotropic superconductor and can be generalized to incorporate anisotropy \cite{prange_transport_1964}.
+In the following, we formulate the theory behind this model and apply it in two independent examples: (1) to describe a film irradiated by optical photons and (2) to describe the energy-relaxation rate of a transmon qubit.
+To connect our first example with experiment, we use our model to predict the wavelength sensitivity of a superconducting nanowire single-photon detector (SNSPD) by determining the detection current $I_{\mathrm{det}}$, defined as the current at which the internal detection efficiency of an SNSPD saturates for a given photon wavelength and device temperature, and compare our results to experimental data.
+For our second example, we study the energy-relaxation rate of the transmon when impacted by ionizing radiation.
+For comparison with experimental results, we focus on niobium nitride ($\mathrm{NbN}$) when modeling optical irradiation and aluminum (Al), niobium (Nb), titanium nitride (TiN), lead (Pb), and tantalum (Ta) when modeling transmon energy-relaxation rates; however, the methods outlined here are suitable to describe any conventional isotropic superconductor and can be generalized to incorporate anisotropy \cite{prange_transport_1964}.
 We also emphasize that as an \textit{ab initio} theory, the predictions of this model are based on first-principles calculations of the material's properties and can be made with no experimental input.